shapiy/blog/_posts/2020-04-05-mount-properly-reloadable.md

 How can we separate the REPL workflow by an app?
 Ideally, I want to start and stop everything related to `rest.clj` or `worker.clj` independently.

-At least for me, this question is still open.
+At least for me, this question remains open.
 All ideas look clumsy.
 So, if you've already solved this problem, please [let me know](https://twitter.com/shapiydev).